solana-developers/solana-cookbook/docs/references/local-development.md

 ## Getting Test SOL

-When you're working locally, you need some SOL in order to send transactions.
-In non-mainnet environments you can receive SOL by airdropping it to your address
+When you're working locally, you need some SOL to send transactions.
+In non-mainnet environments, you can receive SOL by airdropping it to your address

 <SolanaCodeGroup>